ethereum/EIPs/EIPS/eip-validatedEVMContracts.md

 ## Backwards Compatibility

 Almost all existing contract deployments will be able to be deployed with no client changes.
-The one exception is contract deployments that start with a zero byte.
-This should have no impact on existing contract execution because any contract with a zero byte in the first position would immediately halt because `0x00` maps to the `STOP` instruction, the utility and value of those contracts is minimal at best.
-If this is not desirable a different header signaling byte (such as `0xEF`) can be used.
+The one exception is contract deployments that start with `0x00`.
+This should have no impact on existing contract execution because any contract with a `0x00` in the first position would immediately halt because `0x00` maps to the `STOP` instruction, the utility and value of those contracts is minimal at best.
+If this is not desirable a different header signaling byte that does not map to an existing opcode (such as `0xEF`) can be used.

 Except for the validation rules and versioning header all other semantics of the EVM are the same.
-Gas schedules and opcode tables would be the same between versions and headers.
+Gas schedules and opcode tables would be the same between account versions and wether or not the contract was deployed with headers.
+Future EIPs may add opcodes that are only valid with a contract that is deployed with a version header.
+Because of the version header validation rules multi-byte contracts can be deployed.

-Existing compilers (such as solidity) can provide support for headers by prepending their output stream with `0x00`, `0x00`, `0x00`, `0x01` and appending in `0xb6` prior to any non-code data added as part of the contract.
+Existing compilers (such as solidity) can provide support for headers by prepending their output stream with `0x00`, `0x00`, `0x00`, `0x01` and appending `0xb6` prior to any non-code data added as part of the contract.

 ## Forwards Compatibility